 INDIANAPOLIS — It is a simple green bike: two tires, a seat and some handlebars.
-But to the man receiving it this week, 35-year-old John Wessel, this bike was a lifeline, a way for him to get to work every day to support his three kids.
+But to 35-year-old John Wessel, this bike was a lifeline, a way for him to get to work every day to support his three kids.

 "I gotta do what I gotta do for my family.
 That’s the only way I know," John said.

 For John, that's meant biking more than two miles to work at the federal courthouse downtown where he’s a custodian.
 His work is contracted through Goodwill, who's actually John's employer.

 "I like it here.
 People look out for you here," John said.

 The Tech High School grad found that out last month, after a group of security guards, who also work at the courthouse, pitched in and bought John a new bike after someone stole the one he had chained up outside.

 "They just out of their kindness gave it to me," John said.